Nanakshahi calendar: History

+Historical Sikh chroniclers tended to use the lunar-Bikrami calendar to record dates, thus important dates recorded in Sikh history, such as the births, guruship term, and death of the Sikh gurus, were originally recorded as a lunar-Bikrami date.
+However, the solar-Bikrami calendar was also used by historical Sikhs, such as for marking the celebrations of Baisakhi, Lohri, and Maghi, and also to commemorate the anniversaries of the Battle of Chamkaur and Battle of Muktsar.
+The martyrdom dates of the sons of Guru Gobind Singh are also traced using the solar-Bikrami calendar.
+Furthermore, Sikhs traditionally celebrated the first day of every month as per the solar-Bikrami calendar as sangrand (Sanskrit: sankranti).
+The Islamic Hijri calendar was also historically used in-relation to Sikhs, especially by Muslim writers when recording events related to Sikhs but also by non-Muslim writers occasionally.
+The Sikhs historically used the Fasli calendar in documents such as revenue grants.
+The Haijri calendar is a completely lunar system, thus is based entirely on the phases of the Moon.
+There are two calendars which are exclusively Sikh in-origin: the Nanakshahi and Khalsa calendars.
+However, according to Louis E. Fenech, the usage of the Nanakshahi calendar was not common until the later 20th century.

 Sikhs have traditionally recognised two eras and luni-solar calendars: the Nanakshahi and Khalsa.
-Traditionally, both these calendars closely followed the Bikrami calendar with the Nanakshahi year beginning on Katak Pooranmashi (full moon) and the Khalsa year commencing with Vaisakhi.
+Traditionally, both these calendars closely followed the Bikrami calendar with the Nanakshahi year beginning on Kattak Pooranmashi (full moon) and the Khalsa year commencing with Vaisakhi.
 The methods for calculating the beginning of the Khalsa era were based on the Bikrami calendar.
 The year length was also the same as the Bikrami solar year.
 According to Steel (2000), (since the calendar was based on the Bikrami), the calendar has twelve lunar months that are determined by the lunar phase, but thirteen months in leap years which occur every 2–3 years in the Bikrami calendar to sync the lunar calendar with its solar counterpart.
 Kay (2011) abbreviates the Khalsa Era as KE.